yuhko-msft/microsoft-graph-docs/api-reference/beta/api/sharedwithchannelteaminfo-list-allowed-members.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of allowed [conversationMembers](../resources/conversationmember.md) from a [sharedWithChannelTeamInfo](../resources/sharedWithChannelTeamInfo.md).
+Retrieve a list of [conversationMembers](../resources/conversationmember.md) from the [team](../resources/team.md) who can access the [channel](../resources/channel.md).
+This does not include below [conversationMembers](../resources/conversationmember.md) from [team](../resources/team.md):
+- Where roles is `Guest`
+- Who is an externally authenticated user in the tenant.

 > [!NOTE]
 > The membership ID returned by server must be treated as opaque strings.
 The client should not try to parse or make any assumptions about these resource IDs.